 Pickled shallots

 Pickled shallots, a rustic and familiar dish on the trays of Quang Tri people every Tet holiday.
-Making pickled shallots is not difficult, but requires a "trick" to keep the shallots from becoming mushy while still retaining their nutritional value.
+Making pickled shallots is not difficult but requires a “trick” to keep the shallots from becoming mushy while still retaining their nutritional value.

-Continue to soak the shallots in ice water, then take them out and rinse them with water several times to clean them.
+Continue soaking the shallots in ice water, then take them out and rinse them with water several times to clean them.
 Dry them in the sun for a day until they are slightly wilted.
-After drying, process the shallots again, peel off the skin and any remaining dry roots.
+After drying, process the shallots again, peel off the shallot skin and any remaining dry roots.
 Next, heat a mixture of water, sugar, salt, and white vinegar.
-Turn off the heat and wait for the mixture to cool completely.
+Turn off the stove and wait for the mixture to cool completely.
 Arrange the shallots in layers in a jar, pour the vinegar and sugar mixture over the shallots, and cover tightly.
 The shallots must be submerged in the soaking water to be white and delicious.

 Therefore, you should use a bamboo strip or a plastic bag filled with cold boiled water and tie it tightly on top so that the pickled onions do not float to the surface of the water.
-Leave the pickled onions in a dry, airy place for about 5-7 days and you can enjoy the fragrant, crispy pickled onions, especially suitable when eaten with banh chung and banh tet during the traditional Tet holiday.
+Leave the pickled onions in a cool, dry place for about 5-7 days and you can enjoy the fragrant, crispy pickled onions, especially suitable when eaten with banh chung and banh tet during the traditional Tet holiday.

 Pickled onions and beef tendon, an attractive dish often used during Tet - Photo: HT

 Next, the beef tendons are washed with rice water and boiled with crushed fresh ginger to remove the smell.
 When finished, take them out and rinse them with cold water, then cut them into bite-sized pieces.
-Mix the tendons and shallots with MSG, fish sauce, pepper, chili and a little shrimp paste.
+Mix the tendons and shallots with MSG, fish sauce, pepper, chili and a little dried shrimp.
 Season to taste, scoop the tendons and shallots onto a plate, then sprinkle with a pinch of crushed roasted peanuts and you can gather around with friends and relatives to enjoy and chat.

 Meat marinated in fish sauce

 When pouring fish sauce into the jar, you also need to be skillful to just cover the meat, then add a few slices of garlic, pepper, chili into the marinated meat mixture to make it look attractive.
-When you have put all the ingredients in the jar, cover the lid tightly and leave it for 2-3 days to enjoy.
+When you have put all the ingredients in the jar, cover it tightly and leave it for 2-3 days to enjoy.

-The fish sauce-soaked meat can be eaten with pickled shallots, pickled vegetables or pickled cabbage, all of which are delicious, but the most suitable dish is a basket of fresh, young vegetables picked from the garden.
-The fish sauce-soaked meat is special in that the fat seems to have melted and mixed with the fish sauce, so eating a piece of fat does not feel boring at all, on the contrary, the more you eat, the more "addicted" you become.
+The fish sauce marinated meat can be eaten with pickled shallots, pickled vegetables or pickled cabbage, all of which are delicious, but the most suitable dish is a basket of fresh, young vegetables picked from the garden.
+The fish sauce marinated meat is special in that the fat seems to have melted and mixed with the fish sauce, so eating a piece of fat does not feel boring at all, on the contrary, the more you eat, the more "addicted" you become.
 Each piece of meat is clear with fat veins, has a very delicious salty-sweet taste, and is one of the delicious dishes on the Tet tray of many families.

 Because of its delicious flavor and natural crunchiness, many families' Tet meals cannot lack this dish.
-Making brawn is not too difficult, just prepare all the ingredients and follow a few basic steps to have a tough, crunchy brawn.
+Making brawn is not too difficult, just prepare all the ingredients and a few basic steps to have a tough, crunchy brawn.

 To make pork head sausage, first of all, you must pay attention to the preparation of the ingredients.
-When you buy the pig ears, tongue and head meat, wash them thoroughly and then blanch them in boiling water mixed with a little vinegar and salt for about 15-20 minutes to remove the bad smell, then clean and scrape off all the hair on the surface.
+When you buy the pig ears, tongue and head meat, wash them thoroughly and then blanch them in boiling water mixed with a little vinegar and salt for about 15-20 minutes to remove the odor, then clean and scrape off all the hair on the surface.
 Especially the tongue must remove all the white membrane on the surface of the tongue.

 After blanching, remove the meat to ice cold water to make the meat firmer, more chewy, and crispy, then drain.
 Soak the shiitake mushrooms and wood ear mushrooms in warm water until they expand, cut off the stems, and wash thoroughly.
 Cut the tongue, ears, and cheeks of the pig, along with the shiitake mushrooms and wood ear mushrooms, into bite-sized pieces.